 Finally, after 30 minutes, the ambulance reaches you.
 Your friend is losing blood but you are unable to reach the hospital quickly because of a traffic jam on Mysore road.
 Somehow, after an hour after the accident, you reach the hospital.
 It doesn’t end there.
 The doctor says your friend urgently needs ‘B’ negative blood which is a very rare blood group.
 You call up all your friends and family and most of the blood banks nearby.
 After a couple of hours of your search, you find a donor.
 But it is too late by now.
 The doctor says he couldn’t save your friend’s life.

 This situation must have given you Goosebumps, isn’t it?

-Theirs is not a unique experience in a city with more than 60 lakh vehicles, where the surge in motorization, poor infrastructure and undisciplined drivers leave roads gummed up and the few ambulances that the capital has fight to get through almost unbeatable traffic.
+Theirs is not a unique experience in a city with more than 60 lakh vehicles, where the surge in motorization, poor infrastructure, and undisciplined drivers leave roads gummed up and the few ambulances that the capital has the fight to get through almost unbeatable traffic.

 According to WHO’s Global Road Safety Report 2015, India accounts for more than 200,000 deaths due to road accidents.
 This number is more than people killed in all our wars put together.

 Bangalore comes second only to Delhi in the list of most accident-prone Indian cities.
 Figures suggest that while road accidents claim a life every 6 minutes in India, about 8,000 accidents happen every year in Bangalore alone.
 According to available data on deaths in accidents, about 60 percent of the deaths occur because, non-availability of medical aid like ambulance, first aid within the ‘golden hour’.